 Newsworthiness Defense Case Example

 The newsworthiness defense came under fire in the case of Smith v.
-NBC Universal, 524 F. Supp.
-2d 315 (2007).
+NBC Universal.
 The plaintiff, Smith, was a performer at Sea World who held the copyright to a video of orcas attacking him during a performance at SeaWorld.
 The attack was reported in the news.

 An audience member who recorded the performance gave Smith a copy of the video.
 Smith registered the video with the U.S. Copyright Office and licensed the video to an ABC affiliate to broadcast on-air.
 Over the coming years, Smith received fees from several news outlets to reproduce the video.